Aleksandr-biochem/EpitopeScan/README.md

 - `utils` folder contains supporting Python3 code with functions and classes for command-line and GUI tools.

 - `reference_sequences` contains reference SARS-CoV-2 data listed from [GISAID](https://gisaid.org/wiv04/).
-This consists of reference genome `EPI_ISL_402124.fasta`, table with Open Reading Frames information `ORFs_reference.txt` (ORF name, genome start and end coordinates, name of translated protein, length of translated protein), reference protein sequences `protein_sequences_reference.fasta`.
+This consists of the reference genome `EPI_ISL_402124.fasta`, a table with Open Reading Frames information `ORFs_reference.txt` (ORF name, genome start and end coordinates, name of translated protein, length of translated protein), and reference protein sequences `protein_sequences_reference.fasta`.

-- `test` contains subfolder with example data for analysis `example_data`, subfolders with test data `T#_...` and the script `run_EpitopeScan_test.py` for the command-line tool testing.
+- `test` contains subfolder with example data for analysis `example_data`, subfolders with test data `T#_...` and the script `run_EpitopeScan_test.py` for command-line tool testing.

 - `requirements.txt` is a list of packages to be installed when setting up Python3 environment.